kubeflow/community/KUBEFLOW-GENERAL-TECHNICAL-REVIEW.md

 #### Cloud Native Threat Modeling

-##### Explain the least minimal privileges required by the project and reasons for additional privileges.
+##### Explain the least minimal privileges required by the project and reasons for additional privileges

 Each Kubeflow project's control plane needs to watch for its CRDs.
 For example, Kubeflow Trainer:
 TrainJob and ClusterTrainingRuntime, Spark Operator for SparkApplications, Katib for Experiments, etc.